kingsdigitallab/kings-past/src/moments/11/helen-joseph.md

 ---
-title: 'Helen Joseph: "From King's College to the Anti-Apartheid Frontlines"'
+title: Helen Joseph, from King's College to the Anti-Apartheid Frontlines
 tags:
   - moment
   - essay